 They also encourage the production of saliva through the cutting and chewing motion required to break down the food before it’s swallowed.
-This helps to wash out food particles and harmful acids harmful acids.
-Many vegetables and fruits contain healthy amounts of vitamin C, which are good for gums and allow the quick healing of any injuries in the mouth.
+This helps to wash out food particles and harmful acids.
+Many vegetables and fruits contain healthy amounts of vitamin C. Vitamin C is good for gums and allows the quick healing of any injuries in the mouth.
 You can’t beat water as the best tooth-friendly drink.

 If you need help choosing a teeth-friendly diet, ask your dentist for advice.
 And make sure you stick to those twice yearly check-ups that will help to identify tooth-related problems early.